midobal/midobal.github.io/index.markdown

 {: .timeline .ident}
 **Engineer's degree** - *[Universitat Politècnica de València](http://www.upv.es/)*. <br />
 I did a B.Sc. in computer science (computer science engineer), focusing on artificial intelligence and formal languages.
 I spent half a year at [Edinburgh Napier University](https://www.napier.ac.uk/) taking courses on sound design and security and forensic computing.
-My Bachelor's thesis (*[Reconocedor Automático de Melodías de Música Clásica](https://riunet.upv.es/handle/10251/45907)*) was focused on identifying classical melodies from a fragment of it, a hum, a whistle or an *a cappella* fragment (if the song has lyrics).
+My Bachelor's thesis (*[Reconocedor Automático de Melodías de Música Clásica](https://riunet.upv.es/handle/10251/45907)*) was focused on identifying classical melodies from a fragment of it, a hum, a whistle or an *a cappella* fragment (only for songs with lyrics).
 {: .ident .justify}